 It is important to follow the feeding of your rose with mulching.
-Watch our Head Gardener Steve as he gives you all of the tips you need to successfully mulch your roses.
+Watch our mulching video which gives you all of the tips you need to successfully mulch your roses.

 By following these simple steps, you will ensure your potted shrub rose gets off to the best possible start.